eosnewmedia/JSON-API-Server/docs/request-handler/index.md

 ## Handler Registry

-The request handler registry (`Enm\JsonApi\Server\RequestHandler\RequestHandlerRegistry`) can be used to add multiple request handlers to the json api server which normally supports only one handler.
+The request handler registry (`Enm\JsonApi\Server\RequestHandler\RequestHandlerRegistry`) can be used to add multiple request handlers to the JSON API server which normally supports only one handler.

 ```php
 $registry = new RequestHandlerRegistry();